Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 Those fields should be correct but just be aware of the values.
 You will also see fields labeled just `base` which shows the branch of the original repo that you pushed to, and `compare` which shows the name of the branch you created and pushed.

 **Note**: Large repos like the one for freeCodeCamp will have fields created in the pull request text area that I reference in the steps above.
 A smaller repo that you are contributing to may not have that setup.
-In the latter case, be as descriptive but concise as possible.
+In the latter case, be as descriptive but also as brief as possible.

 Also, if you scroll further down on the page you will see all the changes you made.
-And after clicking the "Create pull request" button you will be taken to the source repo showing your pull request, other pull requests, the conversations for each, etc. Also, check the tabs **Checks**, **Files changed** and **Commits**.
+After clicking the "Create pull request" button you will be taken to the source repo showing your pull request, other pull requests, the conversations for each, etc. Also, check the tabs **Checks**, **Files changed** and **Commits**.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>